mcconn1201/tableau-server-windows-1node/README.md

 #### Connect

-Navigate to Tableau Server using the public IP address: http://<Public IP>:80
+Navigate to Tableau Server using the public IP address: http://- Public IP -:80

 #### Management